Categories

 • 0:08 I really wanted Savio’s signature here, but I could not find it.
 The best I could do is this text from the government’s file on him.

 • I have an alternative version of this AMV here.
-Generally I just through these away, but sometimes I publish them just so people can see my thought process.
+Generally I just throw these away, but sometimes I publish them just so people can see my thought process.

 I hope everyone liked this idea.
 I certainly had a lot of fun coming up with the script and doing all these videos.
 It is very on brand for me to see such an odd idea to its bitter end.
 Do not expect me to listen to this song every again though.